fgiloux/pipelines-service/images/access-setup/README.md

 ## Definitions

-* Pipeline Service SRE team: The team responsible for deploying and managing Pipeline Service on one or more KCP instances and workspaces.
+* Pipeline Service SRE team: The team responsible for deploying and managing Pipeline Service on one or more kcp instances and workspaces.
 This team may not be in charge of managing the kcp cluster (out of scope of this project) but is in charge of creating workspaces, the content necessary for running Pipeline Service and associated RBAC.
 The team is also in charge of managing the addition of compute clusters to the Pipeline Service platform and of managing the lifecycle of the components running on them.

-## KCP
+## kcp
-`setup_kcp.sh` needs to be run once by the Pipeline Service SRE team for each `KCP instance`/`KCP organization` pair operated by the Pipeline Service SRE team.
+`setup_kcp.sh` needs to be run once by the Pipeline Service SRE team for each `kcp instance`/`kcp organization` pair operated by the Pipeline Service SRE team.

 The script will:
 1. Create the `$KCP_WORKSPACE` workspace in the organization workspace.